Takahiro Sakurai

 Takahiro Sakurai (櫻井 孝宏, Sakurai Takahiro) is a Japanese voice actor, narrator, and radio personality from Aichi Prefecture, Japan.
-His well-known roles include heroes such as Cloud Strife in Compilation of Final Fantasy VII, Suzaku Kururugi in Code Geass, X in Mega Man X, Arataka Reigen in Mob Psycho 100, Giyu Tomioka in Demon Slayer: Kimetsu no Yaiba, and Burton in Ninjala, as well as villains such as Maximilien Robespierre in Le Chevalier D'Eon, Hiltz in Zoids: Guardian Force, Sasori in Naruto Shippūden, Rohan Kishibe in JoJo's Bizarre Adventure: Diamond is Unbreakable, and Suguru Geto in Jujutsu Kaisen.
+His well-known roles include heroes such as Cloud Strife in Compilation of Final Fantasy VII, Suzaku Kururugi in Code Geass, Izuru Kira in Bleach, X in Mega Man X, Arataka Reigen in Mob Psycho 100, Giyu Tomioka in Demon Slayer: Kimetsu no Yaiba, and Burton in Ninjala, as well as villains such as Maximilien Robespierre in Le Chevalier D'Eon, Hiltz in Zoids: Guardian Force, Sasori in Naruto Shippūden, Rohan Kishibe in JoJo's Bizarre Adventure: Diamond is Unbreakable, and Suguru Geto in Jujutsu Kaisen.
 He voiced the main character Miyuki Kazuya in Ace of Diamond.
 He is the official Japanese dub voice for Robert Pattinson since Twilight.
 His range is tenor.

 Early life

-Sakurai is the eldest of three siblings born to a family that owned a rice shop.
+Sakurai is the eldest of three siblings born to a family who owned a rice shop.
 When he was a child, he became interested in voice acting after watching a television interview with a voice actor.
 He graduated from Okazaki Johsei High School.
 After graduating from Yoyogi Animation Academy in Nagoya and 81 Acting Institute, he made his official anime debut in 1996 with the TV animation series Bakusō Kyōdai Let's & Go!!.
 Sakurai stated that he would have taken over his family's rice shop if he did not pursue voice acting.